 Won’t My Dream College See My Lower Score?

-Even if your dream college(s) has already seen your low ACT score, it’s not the end of the world.
+Even if your dream college(s) has/have already seen your lower ACT score, it’s not the end of the world.
 At the end of the day, college admission counselors care about your highest ACT score.
 Some even accept superscores.
 In fact, raising your ACT score shows grit, something colleges (and future employers) love.

 Your 2nd ACT

-Here’s where things get ‘interesting,’ if that’s what you want to call it.
+Here’s where the twist comes in.
 Many students who take the ACT twice take it the second time during the fall of their senior year of high school.
 At that point, with college application deadlines coming up, it is possible that you may have to send your scores to colleges before you even see the results.

-One way to get around this is to pay close attention to fall test dates.
-For example, ACT offers a September 10, 2016, and October 22, 2016, test date.
-If you want to see your scores before sending them off, go with September 10.
-Also, September 10 has the added benefit of being early in the school year.
+One way to get around this issue is to pay close attention to fall test dates.
+For example, ACT offers both September and October test dates.
+If you want to see your scores before sending them off, go with September.
+Also, September has the added benefit of being early in the school year.
 There will be fewer academic distractions competing for your time and attention.
 I’d recommend registering for the September date now if you are currently a high school junior.

-Just about everyone takes the ACT twice, but if you’re smart about it, you can make the most of the experience, and earn the score you deserve.
-Good luck in your studying, ACT scholars.
-See you next time!
+Just about everyone takes the ACT twice, and colleges know this.
+If you’re smart about it, you can make the most of the experience, and earn the score you deserve.
+Good luck in your studying, ACT scholars!